UPS Healthcare will leverage its extensive cold chain capabilities to distribute Novavax's COVID-19 vaccine.

 For Novavax, UPS Healthcare will store vaccine for distribution at a state-of-the-art facility in Roermond, Netherlands that has expertise and experience in handling a multitude of biopharma products.
 Roermond has cooler pallet positions to preserve biologics like the Novavax vaccine.

 The Netherlands facility is a crucial link in a strong, reliable UPS Healthcare supply chain for biopharma products.
-Few logistics companies in the EU offer cold chains anchored by advanced quality healthcare distribution centers like Roermond.
+Few logistics companies in the EU offer cold chains anchored by advanced quality healthcare distribution centres like Roermond.

 The rapidly evolving biologics market projects to hit 370.14 billion euros worldwide by 20251.
 Time-sensitive and temperature-controlled logistics – a cold chain able to ensure the quality of sensitive drugs at every point from manufacturing floor to clinic door – is increasingly crucial.